farhanhaseen22/pyth-scraping-twitt-1/Notes.md

-## Tried to scrape a twitter account but failed.
-Used bs4 and snscarpe.
+<b>Tried to scrape a twitter account but failed.
+Used bs4 and snscarpe.</b>

 ```
 For both attempts, working theory is that,